Virginia Borden Maier, Health Professions Advisor

 Pharmacy College Admissions Test (PCAT)

 The Pharmacy College Admissions Test assesses the skills necessary to complete the Doctor of Pharmacy curriculum.
-Applicants must take the PCAT by January to be considered for fall admission to the Wegmans School of Pharmacy.
+Applicants must take the PCAT by January of the year they wish to be considered for fall admission to the Wegmans School of Pharmacy.
 For more information, visit www.pcatweb.info.